 California State Supreme Court Weighs in

-.
+In California, the state law that allows some illegal immigrants to pay in-state tuition rates was upheld by the state's Supreme Court, according to a report in the LA Times.
 The court determined that California's state law was not in violation of the federal law prohibiting such a benefit.
-California law states that in order to qualify for in-state tuition rates, students must attend high school in California for at least three years and graduate
+California law states that in order to qualify for in-state tuition rates, students must attend high school in California for at least three years and graduate.

 Bill Up for Debate in Connecticut

 In Connecticut, the debate is still going to determine whether illegal immigrants would be allowed to pay in-state tuition rates in that state.
 At a recent legislative hearing, the Hartford Courant reports that hundreds attended to find out what the state would decide on the issue.
 Backers of the bill are in hopes their legislation will pass this year under Governor Dannel P. Malloy.
 The bill was vetoed by Governor M. Jodi Rell in 2007.
 At this point. the Senate appears split on whether it will pass the bill and send it to the governor's desk in the near future.